 That is good news, but for some, that’s not the case.
 And that’s okay.

-The sad part is that sometimes couples that love each other deeply end up having upsetting conflicts because of the infidelity.
+Sometimes couples that love each other deeply end up having upsetting conflicts because of infidelity.